gaurvviii/final-app/README.md

 When a user is in an unsafe area, the app can navigate them to the nearest police station or provide contact details for immediate assistance.

+### Crime Data API Integration
+The app connects to a real-time crime data API to fetch information about crimes against women in major metropolitan cities.
+The integration:

+1. **Uses API Key Authentication**: Securely connects to the crime data service.
+2. **Fetches Live Data**: Retrieves the latest crime statistics from the official government database.
+3. **Covers Multiple Cities**: Includes data for Bangalore, Delhi, Mumbai, Chennai, and Kolkata.
+4. **Provides Detailed Records**: Each crime record includes location, type, time pattern, and severity.

+If the API is unavailable, the app falls back to locally stored crime data to ensure functionality is maintained.

 ### Crime Data Analysis
 The app incorporates crime data analysis to identify: